Humboldt County

 Elopement in the Avenue of the Giants

-Mark and Allison exchanged vows and rings in the Avenue of the Giants, surrounded by towering redwoods in Humboldt County.
+Mark and Allison traveled from Sacramento to exchange vows and rings in the Avenue of the Giants, surrounded by towering redwoods in Humboldt County.
 We began at the Drury-Chaney Trail for their first location, where the forest floor was layered in lush green moss, creating a soft, almost whimsical setting.
 A large fallen tree became the perfect natural backdrop as they shared their vows in an intimate, quiet moment together.

 From there, we moved to Bull Creek Trail to finish their session as the light softened through the forest.
 This second location felt more open, with wider views of the redwoods rising all around them, adding a strong sense of scale and awe to their portraits.